int-brain-lab/mtscomp/README.md

 * The data is split into chunks along the time axis.
 * The time differences are computed for all channels.
 * These time differences are compressed with zlib.
-* The compressed chunks are appended in a binary file.
+* The compressed chunks (and initial values of each chunk) are appended in a binary file.
 * Metadata about the compression, including the chunk offsets within the compressed binary file, are saved in a secondary JSON file.

 Saving the offsets allows for on-the-fly decompression and random data access: one simply has to determine which chunks should be loaded, and load them directly from the compressed binary file.
 The compressed chunks are decompressed with zlib, and the original data is recovered with a cumulative sum (the inverse of the time difference operation).

-With large-scale neurophysiological recordings, a compression ration of 3x could be obtained.
+With large-scale neurophysiological recordings, we achieved a compression ratio of 3x.

+As a consistency check, the compressed file is by default automatically and transparently decompressed and compared to the original file on a byte-per-byte basis.

 ## Dependencies